open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 Now follow the instructions on <a href="vi-github-pull-request.md" target="_blank">**GitHub Pull Request Tutorial**</a> to create your pull request.

-NOTE: While you are waiting on two OLE team members to approve your Pull Requests, it is OK to keep creating more Issues and Pull Requests (preferably upon approval) in the meantime.
-They will all count towards your final Issue/PR total, and PR approval can take time, so do not let a lengthy approval/fix process keep you from moving on in your "First Steps".

 NOTE: Remember to always sync your fork before starting to work on a new issue.
 To sync your fork you can follow the process in the [previous step](vi-github-and-repositories.md#Summary_of_Steps).

 This is an exercise to help you familiarize yourself with GitHub issues, committing, and creating pull requests.
 This is a common process in large open source projects as there is always room for improvement.
 So, we strongly encourage you to follow this process and continue to post issues and resolve them.